Amanskywalker/Gramener-exercise/docs/_posts/2017-10-23-General-Approach.md

 ---
 layout: post
-title: "General Approach"
+title: "Approach"
 date: 2017-10-23 18:17:00 +0530
 comments: false
 ---

-The General Approach to solve the given problem boils down to the following steps
+The approach to solve the given problem, following steps are common for all 3 answers

 Firstly load the required libraires which are needed to analyse the data.